devmaster79/kyc.strongnode.io/blockchain/LOCAL_BLOCHAIN_DEVELOPMENT.md

 ## 🪖 Setuping the Hardhat
 In order to run your own localhost blockchain you need to run a few Hardhat scripts.

+😮 life hack: if you want to skip node & deploy command, you can run the `run.sh` script.

 First, install dependencies ⬇️️

 ```